giandi/projectsend-legacy/README.md

 ## IMPORTANT

 It is recommended that you download the latest release from the official website.

 Downloading a development version directly from the repository might give you unexpected results, such as visible errors, functions that are still not finished, etc.

+**If you want to download directly from the repository, please be aware that you will need to follow the instructions on the "Developing" section.**

 ## Server requirements